flecsi/flecsi/_sources/src/tutorial/data.rst.txt

 ++++++++++++++++++++++

 Global fields are used to store global variables/objects that can be accessed by any task.
-They are created as a field on the `data::single` index space.
+Since there is only one value for each field, it is natural to use the ``data::single`` layout.

 .. literalinclude:: ../../../../tutorial/4-data/1-global.cc
   :language: cpp
   :lines: 24-26

-Global fields can be initialized only within a task that has size of the launch domain equal to 1 (default for `flecsi::single` topology).
+Writing to a global field requires a single task launch.

 .. literalinclude:: ../../../../tutorial/4-data/1-global.cc
   :language: cpp